martin-montas/Linux-System-Hardening-Guide/Services/Web-server/Apache2/Basics/README.md

 This repository contains security and best practices for Apache2 and other Apache2 related tools.

-#### Prequisites
+#### Prerequisites
 - Apache2 should be installed on your system.
-- you should have a basic understanding of Apache2 and its commands.
+- Have a basic understanding of Apache2 and its commands.

 ### 1.0 Disable Unwanted Services
 All web servers should only be used as a web server.
 Disabling unwanted services reduces